SuperOfficeDocs/superoffice-docs/docs/en/ui/screen-designer/learn/working-with-grids.md

 uid: help-en-screen-designer-grid
 title: Working with grids
 description: How to add and populate grids in a layout using the Screen Designer in Settings and maintenance.
-keywords: ui, screen, customization, grid, table
+keywords: Screen designer, layout, grid, table
 author: Bergfrid Dias
-date: 09.23.2024
+date: 10.07.2024
 version: 10
 topic: howto
-language: en
 audience: settings
 audience_tooltip: Settings and maintenance
+language: en
 ---

 # Working with grids